bitknife/Rust-Road-Network-Bevy-ECS/README.md

 ## Demo
 A small animated gif showing what the simulation looks like.
 Well, its a gif, so it just loops the first move of each "NPC" :).

+Red and Orange are settlements (Larger and smaller), the small coloured dots are NPCs moving around.

 ![Screenshot](media/animation.gif)

 Screenshot showing 500 settlements and 500 NPCs.